OscarXing/W2019-Shopify/README.md

 # Querying with Mongo in commandline.

-Open a new terminal window,and paste in "mongo ds147681.mlab.com:47681/shopify -u TestUser -p TestUser123" (Without the double quotes) to connect to the mLab cloud database where the collection is being hosted.
+Open a new terminal window,and paste in:
+"mongo ds147681.mlab.com:47681/shopify -u TestUser -p TestUser123" (Without the double quotes) to connect to the mLab cloud database where the collection is being hosted.
 (If this doesn't work, navigate in terminal to where your mongodb.exe is and try again.)

 When typed into the command line, the following queries will display the documents